CMSKStarMuMu/RooBernsteinEffiGlobal/README.md

 		- fits the reconstructed events angular distribution with a UML of the P-wave PDFxEfficiency;

-		- produces the output file testGeneReFit-2016-Q2Bin-[Q2Bin]-Bins-25-25-25-BernDeg-[max1]-[max2]-[max3]-integraBin.root, with a the canvas "ClosurePlots" where are stored the projections of the reco distribution and, superimposed in red, teh fit.
+		- produces the output file testGeneReFit-2016-Q2Bin-[Q2Bin]-Bins-25-25-25-BernDeg-[max1]-[max2]-[max3]-integraBin.root, with a the canvas "ClosurePlots" where are stored the projections of the reco distribution and, superimposed in red, the fit.

 testEffi3DB0-2016-makeHisto <= Usage:  ./testEffi3DB0-2016-makeHisto     QBin2     [where QBin2=0,1,2,3,4,5,6,7,8]